-The Company has previously expanded its business through acquisitions and may seek to further expand its business through acquisitions in the future.
-The Company may from time to time consider and evaluate opportunities for acquisitions; however, there can be no assurance that the Company will find attractive acquisition candidates in the future, or that the Company will be able to acquire such candidates on economically acceptable terms.
+The Company has previously expanded its business through acquisitions, including the acquisition of the Gateway Terminal, and may seek to further expand its business through acquisitions in the future.
+The

+Company may from time to time consider and evaluate opportunities for acquisitions; however, there can be no assurance that the Company will find attractive acquisition candidates in the future, or that the Company will be able to acquire such candidates on economically acceptable terms.
 Acquisitions may require substantial capital and negotiations of potential acquisitions and the integration of acquired business operations could disrupt the Company's business by diverting management's attention away from day-to-day operations.
 The difficulties of integration may be increased by the necessity of coordinating geographically diverse organizations, integrating personnel with disparate business backgrounds and combining different corporate cultures.
 At times, acquisition candidates may have liabilities or adverse operating issues that the Company fails to discover through due diligence prior to the acquisition.

+Although the Company expects to realize certain benefits as a result of acquisitions, there is a risk that some or all of the expected benefits of an acquisition may fail to materialize or may not occur within the time periods that Gibson anticipates.
 Acquisitions or investments may require the Company to expend significant amounts of cash, resulting in the Company's inability to use these funds for other business purposes.
-Any potential impairment of tangible assets, goodwill and other intangible assets related to any such acquisition would reduce the

-Company's overall earnings, which in turn could negatively affect the Company's capitalization and results of operations.
+Any potential impairment of tangible assets, goodwill and other intangible assets related to any such acquisition would reduce the Company's overall earnings, which in turn could negatively affect the Company's capitalization and results of operations.